The Australia Awards Scholarships (AAS) 2021 intake will open for applications on the 1st February 2020.

 Based on the PELT results, applicants will be selected to undertake an IELTS preparation program and testing.

-Applicants with a disability at Diploma and Bachelor level
+Applicants with a disability all levels

 Based on the shortlisted rankings and IELTS results a designated number of applicants will be invited for interview.

-At the interview applicants will be assessed and ranked against the following criteria;
+At the interview applicants will be assessed and ranked against the following criteria:

 > academic competence